ddev/ddev.com/src/content/blog/astro-development-with-ddev.md

 3. As I was looking for ways to fix my bad gateway and 404 error messages.
 I remember a project that used [DDEV and Storybook](https://github.com/cosmicdreams/drupal-storybook/blob/main/.DDEV/config.yaml).
 It did not help much with my Vite issue but it inspired the Notice on the config.yml.

 4. if you see an error like EPERM: Operation not permitted it might be because of a file system issue.
-Make sure mutagen or other alternatives are working correctly.
+Make sure Mutagen or other alternatives are working correctly.

 ## In Summary: